openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 <{{examples/response/vp_token_ldp_vp_with_ps.json}}

-The OP MAY also add a `_vp_token` element to the corresponding ID Token, which is defined as follows:

-`_vp_token`: JWT claim containing an element of type `presentation_submission` as defined in [@!DIF.PresentationExchange].
+The OP MAY also add a `presentation_submission` response parameter along with the `vp_token` response parameter, which contains a JSON object conforming to the `presentation_submission` element as defined in [@!DIF.PresentationExchange].
 This `presentation_submission` element links the input descriptor identifiers as specified in the corresponding request to the respective verifiable presentations within the `vp_token` along with format information.
 The root of the path expressions in the descriptor map is the respective `vp_token`.

-This element might, for example, be used if the particular format of the provided presentations does not allow for the direct inclusion of `presentation_submission` elements or if the OP wants to provide the RP with additional information about the format and structure in advance of the processing of the `vp_token`.
+This element might, for example, be used if the particular format of the provided presentations does not allow for the direct inclusion of `presentation_submission` elements or if the AS wants to provide the RP with additional information about the format and structure in advance of the processing of the `vp_token`.

-In case the OP returns a single verifiable presentation in the `vp_token`, the descriptor map would then contain a simple path expression "$".
+In case the AS returns a single verifiable presentation in the `vp_token`, the descriptor map would then contain a simple path expression "$".

 This is an example of a `vp_token` containing a single verifiable presentation

 <{{examples/response/vp_token_raw_ldp_vp.json}}

-with a matching `_vp_token` in the corresponding `id_token`.
+with a matching `presentation_submission`.

-<{{examples/response/id_token_ref_vp_token.json}}
+<{{examples/response/presentation_submission.json}}

 A `descriptor_map` element MAY also contain a `path_nested` element referring to the actual credential carried in the respective verifiable presentation.